How about growing edible indoor plants at home? That way, you’re doubly sure of its origin, without having to fret over unreliable food labels.

 So, in cool weather, artificial lighting is a must.
 Make sure to water the plant once daily.

-You can't miss out on spinach when talking about indoor edible plants.
+You can't miss out on spinach when talking about edible plants.
 This highly nutritious leafy vegetable benefits eye health and keeps your blood pressure in check.
 Use spinach, fresh in salads, or sauté it with other vegetables.

 Sow spinach seeds in half an inch of deep soil in a wide-mouthed planter, approximately six to eight inches in depth.